crazylot/Telemetry-Data-Processing-With-Azure/README.md

 6. Run Data Generator Tool to send data to your Event Hub Service
 7. Now you can use Power BI service provided in Azure Synapse Workspace to create dashboard over the data present in the table

+Find detailed steps in the PPT Provided with this GitHub repository